arnoldkoss/rock-paper-scissors/README.md

 - Colour Scheme

-The game interface is designed using a harmonious blend of colors, with a dark gray background providing a sleek and modern backdrop.
-Crisp black text ensures clear and easy-to-read instructions and game updates.
-Additionally, green highlights signify the leading score, while red accents draw attention to the score that is lagging, creating a visually engaging and dynamic gaming experience.
+The color scheme of this project is designed to provide a visually appealing and user-friendly experience.
+The main components of the color scheme include:

+ -  **Body Background:** Dark Gray is used for the background of the main content, providing a subtle and elegant contrast that is easy on the eyes.

+- **Game Interface:** White is utilized for the game interface, ensuring a clean and minimalistic design that highlights the game elements effectively.

+- **Text:** Black is employed for the text, ensuring optimal readability and clarity against the white background, creating a seamless and user-friendly experience.

+The combination of these colors creates a balanced and visually engaging environment that enhances the overall usability and aesthetics of the project.

 - Typography